Killenaule: History

 Killenaule came to national prominence in Ireland due to the discovery of the Derrynaflan Chalice.
-It was discovered in Derrynaflan Island in 1980 by Michael Webb and his son.
-They were scanning the area with a metal detector, then a relatively new device on the market.
+It was discovered at Derrynaflan Island in 1980 by Michael Webb and his son.
+They were scanning the area with a metal detector, then a relatively new device for hobbyists.
 The chalice was part of the Derrynaflan Hoard, consisting of an 8th-century chalice, a strainer or ladle and a paten.
 They were enclosed in a bronze basin buried 45 cm below ground and found about 20 metres from a church ruin.

 Demographics

-In the decade between the 1996 and 2006 census, the population of Killenaule decreased by 17.6% (from 725 to 597 people).
-In the following decade, between the 2006 and 2016 census, the population increased (to 652 people).
+In the decade between the 1996 and 2006 census, the population of Killenaule decreased by 17.6% – from 725 to 597 people.
+In the following decade, between the 2006 and 2016 census, the population increased – to 652 people.
+As of the 2022 census, Killenaule had 755 inhabitants.

 Sport

 The local Gaelic Athletic Association club, Killenaule GAA, fields teams in both hurling and Gaelic football.